 The beauty of Grey Basin is that you can work your way across it in a series of short hikes and descents.
 Apparently, the original plan for the resort was to build a lift up into this area.
 The lift was never built (at least not yet), but some trails were cut and now they serve backcountry goers.
 We smashed our way down the open cut trail.
 It was pretty sweet to ski the fall line of an open run this late in the afternoon and have it so untracked and all to ourselves.

 Après at Red either means heading to the town of Rossland or hitting up the famous Rafters Bar in the loft of the Main Lodge for “jugs” of Kokanee Gold.
 We finished our days off with a dip in the “dude soup,” big meals, games, and some beacon practice in the back yard.

 On our final day about half of our group went Cat skiing with Big Red Catson what was one of the best days the operation had had in weeks.
 All I have to say is that it was deep, cat skiing is awesome, and I was blown away by the quality of terrain Big Red has to offer.
 The part of our group that stuck to Red Resort said it was also all-time and that the locals were going big.
 Don’t forget, this is where a young Dane Tudor honed his skills.

 All in all this was a short, but amazing trip.
 Good friends, good snow, and great terrain in a small low key place that’s all about the skiing.
 Red Resort, we will be back.

-Check out Jordan’s video from his day their Cat Skiing adventure:
+Check out Jordan’s video from their Cat Skiing adventure: